The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Union County?

-Union County, Arkansas has 5 public high schools, along with 3 middle schools and 6 elementary schools.
+Union County, Arkansas has 5 public high schools, serving approximately 2,255 students.

 What is the largest school district in Union County?